Skip to main content

 Devolved taxes in Wales

-Following the Silk Commission and the Wales Act 2014, some tax powers are being devolved to the Welsh parliament or Senedd Cymru.
+Following the Silk Commission and the Wales Act 2014, some tax powers are being devolved to the Welsh parliament or senedd Cymru.
 Since April 2018 there has been a fully devolved Welsh land transaction tax and a fully devolved Welsh landfill disposals tax; these replaced stamp duty land tax and landfill tax on transactions taking place in Wales.

-The Welsh parliament or Senedd Cymru can already pass laws in respect of non-domestic rates (business rates) and council tax – these are classed as local taxation, rather than devolved taxes.
+The Welsh parliament or senedd Cymru can already pass laws in respect of non-domestic rates (business rates) and council tax – these are classed as local taxation, rather than devolved taxes.

 The Silk Commission also recommended the introduction of Welsh rates of income tax.
 These apply from April 2019.
 The Welsh rates of income tax apply to the non-savings and non-dividend income of Welsh taxpayers.